ONSdigital/sml-user-docs/UserGuides/DateAdjustment/DateAdjustment.md

 E13: A required record for setting APS and APE by midpoint is missing from or duplicated in the trading weights table.
 E14: Expected period start date is missing or an invalid date.
 E15: Expected period end date is missing or an invalid date.
 These are NOT exceptions and do not cause the method to fail.
 Once an error flag has been placed on a row of data, no further processing is done to that row, preserving the data in the state it was when the flag was raised.
-The method will continue processing even when errors occur, this was done for historical reasons, unlike other methods in the Statistical Methods Library.
+The method will continue processing even when errors occur, this was done for historical reasons.

 **Set to Mid-point – set as Y or YT or N**
 A mid-point method can be used in Date Adjustment to check whether a contributor’s returned dates are within the expected period.
 If the mid-point of the contributor’s returned start and end dates are outside the expected period, then a “C” flag is raised in the error flag column to inform the user that the contributor’s response data aligns with a different reporting period (i.e., not the expected period).
 If the respondent’s mid-point does lie outside of the period, the user is interested in then date adjustment will not occur.